Skip to content

 When user information is sent to Braze via the /users/track endpoint, it may occasionally take a few seconds to process.
 As a result, when requests are made to the /users/track and Messaging endpoints at the same time, there is currently no guarantee that the user information will be updated before a message is sent.

-For both of the preceding scenarios, if these requests are made in the same API request, there should be no issue.
+For both of the preceding scenarios, if these requests are made in the same API request, there will be no issue.

 Note that if you are sending a scheduled message API request, these requests must be separate, and a user must be created before sending the scheduled API request.